janwilmake/nlang/README.md

 # ExtExe - The AI Compilation Layer for Natural Language Programming

 We can call this ExtExe: short for 'Extension Execution'.
-ExtExe.com is available.
+ExtExe.com is bought.

 Description: extexe is an AI Layer capable of tranforming hierarchical files into AI-generated static assets and scripts.